peterbonate/Drugs-Explained/README.md

 I’ve got lots of ideas for the future updates: new stories, reader-requested topics, and new chapters.
 I want to add a chapter on the sales and marketing of pharmaceuticals, but it will require significant time since I am not an expert in this area.
 Look for that in the future.
 I also want to write material on food regulation (Drugs and Food Explained?) and medical devices, perhaps even cosmetics.

-I am trying to figure out how to best disseminate the book.
-I will be making it available (eventually) on Github (https://github.com/peterbonate/Drugs-Explained) and Zenodo.
+I am trying to figure out the best way to disseminate the book.
+I will be making it available (eventually) on GitHub (https://github.com/peterbonate/Drugs-Explained) and Zenodo.
 I will also be working on a personal website at peterbonate.com.
 If there is something you want to see, don’t hesitate to write me at peter@peterbonate.com.

 I want to thank all those who contributed to this book.
 Many researchers graciously allowed me to reprint their figures.
 What would I have done without Wikipedia and Wikimedia Creative Commons for many of the images in the book?
 Thank you.